On extensions of partial isometries: Introduction

-Our first main result of the paper is to give a characterization of all finite minimal $P$-type S-extensions of a given finite metric space.
-Before even stating the result, we will need to give a direct constructive proof of Theorem~\ref{thm_S}.
+Our first main result of the paper is to give an algebraic characterization of all finite minimal $P$-type S-extensions of a given finite metric space.
+Before even stating the result, we will give a direct constructive proof of Theorem~\ref{thm_S}.
 Recall that Solecki's proof in \cite{S} uses a result of Herwig--Lascar \cite{HL}, which is in turn a generalization of a celebrated result of Hrushovski \cite{H} on extending partial isomorphisms of finite graphs.
-Our proof follows the ideas of Herwig--Lascar's proof but does not use the full generality of Herwig--Lascar's result.
-In a sense, our proof of Solecki's theorem gives a ``canonical'' algebraic construction of $P$-type S-extensions.
-We show that all finite minimal $P$-type S-extensions are derived from the canonical $P$-type S-extensions in a specific way.
-Here we should mention that Jan Hubi\v{c}ka, Mat\v{e}j Kone\v{c}n\'{y}, and Jaroslav Ne\v{s}et\v{r}il in \cite{HKN} provided a combinatorial proof of Solecki's theorem.
+Our proof of Theorem~\ref{thm_S} follows the ideas of Herwig--Lascar's proof and is essentially the same as the approaches in Rosendal's in \cite{R} and Pestov's in \cite{P}; but since we have a focus of characterizing all minimal S-extensions, our proof is somewhat different from them.
+Specifically, our proof is not as general as \cite{R}, and unlike \cite{P}, it does not need the full generality of Herwig--Lascar's result.
+Here we should mention that Hubi\v{c}ka--Kone\v{c}n\'{y}--Ne\v{s}et\v{r}il \cite{HKN} provided a combinatorial proof of Theorem~\ref{thm_S}.